pdjan/Password-Manager/README.md

 # Password-Manager

-Simple password generator and manager
+Simple password generator and manager written in Python and Tkinter.

+Coded for practice purposes.